ic-Solutions/advantage-seniors/_pages/global_partners.md

   there is one need that is constant in all parts of the world – the need for quality elder care.
-That’s why advantAGE seniors is trying to cobble up collaborations worldwide with the leaders in the aged care across the globe in order to promote ageing studies and development in the long term care.
+That’s why advantAGE seniors is trying to cobble up collaborations worldwide with the leaders in the aged care across the globe in order to promote aging studies and development in the long term care.
 The program is called Global Partners in Care (GPC).
 </p>